Opened 9 years ago

 In principle, this is only useful if one uses a RCS.
 In practice, everybody should :)

-comment:27 Changed 6 years ago by casella
+comment:27 by Francesco Casella, 6 years ago

 I think what we have now in OMEdit is pretty close to what I was asking.
 In particular, line numbers are always present and always coincide with those of the text files, which ae reported by the compiler in case of errors.
 So, I guess I can close this ticket now.